Grants and Scholarships

 Awarded to students based on high school GPA, SAT scores, ACT scores, or previous college GPA.
 A separate application for academic scholarships is not required.
 Students who qualify for an academic scholarship will be notified with their admissions decision letter.

 Students must maintain a cumulative 2.0 GPA (3.0 for Honors Scholarship) at EMU to continue receiving the scholarship.
 Lost scholarships may not be regained.
 Academic scholarships are limited to 8 semesters of full-time career enrollment at EMU and at any prior higher education institutions.
-More information on the retention of academic scholarships can be found in the Satisfactory Academic Progress Policy brochure located in the Financial Assistance Office.
+More information on the retention of academic scholarships can be found at Satisfactory Academic Progress

+Endowed scholarships are generally funded by a family in honor of a loved one for a specific program.
 Most of these scholarships follow specific guidelines established by the endowment fund.
 Criteria include such items as GPA, major, place of residence, level of financial need, and demonstrated abilities.
-The Financial Assistance Office works closely with appropriate academic departments in selecting recipients each year.
+The financial assistance office works closely with appropriate academic departments to select recipients each year.

 Alumni Dependent Grant

-An award of $1000 to students who have a parent(s) who is an alumnus of EMU.
-The grant is only awarded for the first year of attendance.
+An award of $1,000 is granted to students who have a parent(s) who is an alumnus of EMU.
+The grant is awarded for the first year of attendance.
 Students who are first-time attenders in the spring semester will be awarded $500.

-For dependents of faculty and staff at Mennonite colleges, universities, high schools, and elementary schools.
+Dependents of faculty and staff at Mennonite colleges, universities, high schools, and elementary schools are eligible.
 Certain restrictions apply.
 Contact the financial assistance office for a list of participating schools or for more information.

-Students who receive tuition assistance grants that originate from a congregation, a church conference, or a group of churches who have pooled resources for the purpose of providing tuition assistance grants are eligible to receive a matching grant.
+Students who receive tuition assistance grants that originate from a congregation, a church conference, or a group of churches (any denomination) who have pooled resources for the purpose of providing tuition assistance grants are eligible for a matching grant from EMU.
 March 1 is the “preferred response date” for churches to inform EMU of their intent to send funds for students.

-Adult Degree Completion Program students are also eligible for church matching grants (limited to $1000/year).
+Adult Degree Completion students are also eligible for church matching grants, limited to $1,000/year.

 High school guidance counselors maintain extensive files of local scholarship opportunities.